 From the capital of Japan, you can get to the castle by direct Tokyo-Nagano train.
 Travel time – 3 hours.
-You need to get off at the final station – the railway station.
-From there, walk to the building itself.
+You need to get off at the final station.
+From there, you can walk to the castle itself.
 The journey will take 15 minutes at a slow pace.
 Just one and half hour drive from the castle there is famous Snow Monkey Park Jigokudani.

-Most tourists come to Matsumoto Castle in April.
-During this period, sakura blossoms around Japan, various festivals and exhibitions of local artisans are held.
-This is the most beautiful, but at the same time crowded time – queues for sightseeing will be long.
+Most tourists plan visit to Matsumoto Castle in April.
+During this period, sakura blossoms around Japan, various festivals and exhibitions of local artisans are take place.
+This is the most beautiful, but at the same time crowded time – there are long queues everywhere.

-In autumn, near the castle, the Japanese hold a “Lunar Festival”.
+In autumn, near the castle, there is a Japanese “Lunar Festival”.
 During this period, everyone can climb the highest tower in the castle to look at the beautiful views under the moon.

 The castle is least crowded in winter – in January and February.
 But do not forget to dress warmly, it is cold in Nagano Prefecture during this period: the temperature drops to -14 degrees.